English claims to the French throne: Edward III's claim

 In the legal context of the time, the arguments put forward by the English lawyers in the 1344 legal brief, while not conclusive, constituted a significant challenge to the Valois case.
 Clement VI attempted to reach a compromise at the conference at Avignon which involved the English setting aside the dynastic claim but Edward refused to do this and the negotiations failed.
 Although there are questions around Edward's sincerity in launching his claim to the French crown, he seems, at this point, to have been determined to pursue it.
 As the historian Mark Ormrod remarks, there are indications that he "was beginning to believe the force of his own arguments".
 The conference failed to result in a settlement, but the brief and the arguments put forward in it were repeatedly cited and used by the English as the basis of the Plantagenet claim throughout the Hundred Years' War.

 Edward continued to use the title during the war until peace was agreed with Philip's son, John II, at the Treaty of Brétigny in 1360.
 Edward renounced all claims to the French throne in return for full sovereignty over Gascony and the grant of substantial additional lands in France.
 Edward revived his claim in 1369 in response to the attempt by John's son, Charles V, to exercise feudal rights in Gascony.
-In retaliation, Charles sought to confiscate Gascony and the war resumed.
-The French successfully pushed the English back and by 1375 there was little left of Edward's previously extensive territories.
+In retaliation, Charles sought to confiscate Gascony, and the war resumed.
+The French successfully pushed the English back, and by 1375 there was little left of Edward's previously extensive territories.
 During the subsequent truce negotiations at the Conference of Bruges in 1375 and 1376 the English negotiators, nevertheless, refused to renounce the claim to the French throne.
 Edward died shortly afterwards in June 1377.

 The modern consensus is that the throne of France was not the main objective of Edward's French policy.
 His primary concern was preserving and extending his lands in Gascony and ensuring that he had full sovereignty over them.
 The claim to the crown could be used as a negotiating tool to achieve that end, although, at various times, he may well have regarded securing the crown of France as a real possibility.

 Edward's claim to the French throne was inherited by his grandson and successor as king of England, Richard II.
 The war in France continued but gradually petered out and a truce was signed in 1389.
 Richard pursued a policy of peace with France for the rest of his reign, but nevertheless continued to use the style king of France.
-He also continued to actively advance his grandfather's claim whenever the opportunity arose.
+He also continued to advance his grandfather's claim whenever the opportunity arose.
 In 1396, during failed negotiations with the French to convert the truce into a permanent peace, Richard demanded not only restoration of all Edward's lands under the Treaty of Brétigny with full sovereignty, but retention of the French title and royal arms.